-- 6. Stop the interruption within the next 30 s. - Interruption of LEDs 1 to 5 (Interruption) points outwards; it points to the next interruption. - 7.
-Keep the protective field of the safety light curtain clear until the COM LED flashes white once (after about 3 s).
+- 6. Stop the interruption within the next 30 s. - $\checkmark$ The run direction of LEDs 1 to 5 ( blue) points outwards; it points to the next interruption.

+7. Keep the protective field of the safety light curtain clear until the COM LED flashes white once (after about 3 s).